spacecubics/www/content/products/scobc_a1.en.md

 ) }}

 <section id="section-summary">

-	{% hero_element(
-		title="PRODUCT",
-		img="sc-obc_module_a1.png",
-		alt="",
-		link="",
-		link_text="",
-		img_link="",
-		bg="",
-		subtitle="",
+{{ section_title(title="PRODUCT", subtitle="", slogan="") }}

-		slogan=""
-	) %}
+{% product_overview(img="sc-obc_module_a1.png", alt="", title="SC-OBC Module A1", subtitle="Space computer module for ultra-small satellites") %}

 The SC-OBC MODULE A1 board is optimized for use in CubeSats.
 We use technology cultivated by JAXA for reliable, safe use on the International Space Station.
 These boards use a Xilinx Artix-7 FPGA, allowing flexible configuration and multiple interface options.
 Not limited to CubeSats, our boards can also benefit other spacecraft and even terrestrial applications here on Earth.

 {% end %}

 <section id="section-usage">